Dirac operators in tensor categories and the motive of quaternionic modular forms: Introduction

 The aim of this paper is to define a motive whose realizations afford modular forms (of arbitrary weight) on an indefinite division quaternion algebra.
 The idea of the construction, once again, is due to Jordan and Livn \'{e}.
-However a couple of remarks are in order.
-First, following their construction in this indefinite setting and working at the level of realizations gives the various incarnations of two copies of odd weight modular forms, rather than just one copy.
+However some remarks are in order.
+First, it is worth noting that although the realizations of the motive constructed in this paper are abstractly isomorphic to the $D=\operatorname{disc}(B)$-new part of (two copies of) the realizations of the motive constructed in~\cite{Sc} via the Jacquet--Langlands correspondence, a ``motivic Jacquet--Langlands correspondence'' has not yet described that lifts this correspondence to the motivic setting.
+Therefore what we propose is the first construction --as a Chow motive-- of $D$-new modular forms.
+Second, following their construction in this indefinite setting and working at the level of realizations gives the various incarnations of two copies of odd weight modular forms, rather than just one copy.
 It is not possible to canonically split them in a single copy: this is possible only including a splitting field for the quaternion algebra in the coefficients, but the resulting splitting depends on the choice of an identification of the base changed algebra with the split quaternion algebra.
 Indeed, we will construct a motive whose realizations afford two copies of odd weight modular forms.
-Second, the idea of Jordan and Livn\'{e} is to construct square roots of the Laplace operators after appropriately tensoring the source and the targets of $\Delta ^{n}$; however the definition of these Dirac operators $\partial _{JL}^{n}$ such that $\partial _{JL}^{n-1}\circ \partial _{JL}^{n}=\Delta ^{n}\otimes 1_{?}$ does not readily generalize to the setting of a rigid $ \mathbb{Q}$-linear and pseudo-abelian $ACU$ category like that of motives.
+Finally, the idea of Jordan and Livn\'{e} is to construct square roots of the Laplace operators after appropriately tensoring the source and the targets of $\Delta ^{n}$; however the definition of these Dirac operators $\partial _{JL}^{n}$ such that $\partial _{JL}^{n-1}\circ \partial _{JL}^{n}=\Delta ^{n}\otimes 1_{?}$ does not readily generalize to the setting of a rigid $ \mathbb{Q}$-linear and pseudo-abelian $ACU$ category like that of motives.
 To understand the linear algebra behind their construction, let us consider the category \textrm{Rep}$\left( B^{\times }\right) $\ of algebraic $ B^{\times }$-representations: let $B$ (resp. $B^{\iota }$) be the $B^{\times }$-representation whose underlying vector space is $B$ on which $B^{\times }$ acts by left multiplication (resp. $b\cdot x=bxb^{\iota }$, where $b\mapsto b^{\iota }$ denotes the main involution) and set $B_{0}:=\ker \left( \mathrm{ Tr}\right) \subset B^{\iota }$.
 Then the trace form $\left\langle x,y\right\rangle :=\mathrm{Tr}\left( x^{\iota }y\right) $ induces $B^{\iota }\otimes B^{\iota }\rightarrow \mathbb{Q}\left( -2\right) $ and $B\otimes B\rightarrow \mathbb{Q}\left( -1\right) $ and the first is perfect when restricted to $B_{0}$ and gives Laplace operators

 while the second gives

 We may realize $B_{0}=\left( \wedge ^{2}B\right) _{-}$ and it follows that $ \left( \text{\ref{Intro F0}}\right) $ may be regarded as

 Following ideas of \cite[\S 10]{IS}, one can realize the various incarnation of modular forms as the image via an appropriate additive $ACU$ tensor functor